 Mid-Mountain Trail Park City

-The Mid Mountain Trail, a 22 mile point-to-point trail, features great singletrack with lots of climbing, descending and ridge-top riding through aspen and pine forests.
+The Mid Mountain Trail, a 23 mile point-to-point trail, features epic singletrack, lung busting climbs, and breath taking views.
+Mid Mountain is an IMBA rated “EPIC” trail, one of 42 located in the United States.
+With lots of climbing, descending and ridge-top riding through aspen and pine forests this is a bucket list ride.
 Be sure to give yourself a bit of time to acclimate before this ride, as the trail sits around 8,000 feet above sea level.

 You can access the Mid Mountain trail from a few different locations.
-If you want to opt for the lift route to get to the top, you can access it through Deer Valley, Park City Mountain, or the Canyons.
-So whether you opt to climb for 45+ minutes or take in the view accessing it via lift, either way you’ll be left breathless.
+If you want to opt for the lift route, you can access it through Deer Valley, Park City Mountain, or the Canyons chairlifts.
+So whether you opt to climb for 45+ minutes or take in the view accessing it via lift, either way you’ll be left breathless and an epic memory.

 Be sure to check out these two routes on Stava, each starting at a different end of the trail system.